TestAnything/Specification/tap-version-14-specification.md

 according to this specification.
 The "test harness" reads TAP output from these programs, and handles it in some way.

-A harness that is collecting output from test programs _should_ read and interpret TAP from the process's standard output, not standard error.
+A harness that is collecting output from a test program _should_ read and interpret TAP from the process's standard output, not standard error.
 (Handling of test standard error is implementation-specific.)